 Connect with a verse for the year

 Many people (myself included) create a “Word of the year” instead of setting New Year resolutions.
-If you’re not familiar with the concept there’s a great post (and word suggestions) about it here on The Spirited Violet.
 My word of the year for 2018 is “Cherish” but I also set a verse of the year which helps me stay focused on my word and on the word of God.
 My verse this year is, “Give thanks in all circumstances; for this is the will of God in Christ Jesus for you” – 1 Thessalonians 5:18.
 I plan to use that verse all year to continue to be grateful for the things I do have rather than being upset over the things I don’t have, to cherish my blessings, and to accept the will of God.
 I pray over that verse each morning as I ask God to continue to work in my heart and keep me grateful.

 Consult God for big decisions